-The idea of three categories of areas is clear and simple however it may be difficult to define the boundaries of such areas, there may be a transition zone.
-What happens in or to land that doesn't fall neatly in to one of the categories?
+The idea of three categories of areas is, on the face of it, clear and simple.
+However, it may be difficult to define the boundaries of such areas, for example there may be a transition zone.
+What happens in or to land that doesn't fall neatly in to one of the three pre-defined categories?
 For example, development next to a conservation area may have impacts on the conservation area itself.